 General education courses provide a foundation to the nursing program and serve as a basis for learning and applying nursing concepts.
 However, an additional program application is required prior to enrolling in nursing courses.
 A meeting with the Nursing Dean or nursing faculty is required prior to submitting an application.
-At a scheduled appointment, the Dean or nursing faculty will review the student’s academic record, explain the requirements and process for admission to the BSN Program, review the plan to complete the remaining prerequisite courses and provide access to the School of Nursing BSN application.
-The student submits the School of Nursing application and resume outlining health-care interest/experience, campus/community involvement, leadership, and employment to the School of Nursing Office by the application deadline of February 1.
+At a scheduled appointment, the Dean or nursing faculty will review the student's academic record, explain the requirements and process for admission to the BSN Program, review the plan to complete the remaining prerequisite courses and provide access to the Nursing BSN application.
+The student submits the Nursing application and resume outlining healthcare interest/experience, campus/community involvement, leadership, and employment to the Division of Nursing Office by the application deadline of February 1.
 Applications are accepted October 1 - February 1.
 Traditionally, the nursing sequence begins each fall semester.
-All grades (Berry and other colleges/universities) from previous terms must be posted on the applicant’s Berry College transcript by the application deadline.
+All grades (Berry and other colleges/universities) from previous terms must be posted on the applicant's Berry College transcript by the application deadline.

 Admission decisions are competitive and based on the applicant's academic record, supporting documents, and BSN application at the time of the application deadline.
 Applicants for admission will be ranked according to number of hours earned, overall GPA, and an adjusted GPA calculated from the math, science, and English, rhetoric and writing courses required in the BSN core.
 (MAT 111 , BIO 111 , BIO 206 , BIO 207 , BIO 301 , CHM 108 and ENG 101, ENG 102 or RHW 101 , RHW 102 ).
 Applicants will receive an admissions decision a minimum of four weeks after the application deadline of February 1.